Why would you need to find links pointing to error pages?

 To find all websites linking to pages with errors or redirects to your site:

-- go to the Your Links section and click on the Filters button:
+- go to the Your Links section and click on the New filter button:

 Then you'll only see the links that are going to pages that have errors or redirects: